vjardin/libecoli/doc/architecture.rst

 .. figure:: simple-tree2.svg

-   Another simple *ecoli grammar tree*.
+   Another simple *ecoli grammar graph*.

 In that case, there is no lexer (the *sh_lex* node), so the input must be a string vector that is already split.
 For instance, it matches: